 Madison, did an extensive study of other world governments, he figured that America needed a strong federal government to help regulate the states.
 He also felt the government should be set up with checks and balances.

-Franklin also lobbied for the fundamental freedoms of man that are outlined in the Consitution.
-These include the inalienable rights like freedom of speech.
+Franklin also lobbied for the fundamental freedoms that are outlined in the Constitution.
+These include rights like freedom of speech.

 The founding fathers decided that the best way for all the needs to be met would be to compromise.
 Therefore, the first amendment gives the freedom of religion, speech, and press.
 While the other amendments address the needs of the people.

-In the early years, the growth of the United States was overshadowed by many battles and wars.
-Many of these were due to expansion or because our nation felt the urge protect those who were in need of assistance.
+In the early years, the growth of the United States was overshadowed by a number of battles and wars.
+Many of these were due to expansion, or because our nation felt the urge protect those who were in need of assistance.
 Whatever the cause, the effects of these conflicts undeniably shaped our nation.

-A great activity to do with students when teaching a unit on a specific war or battle is to have students storyboard its important information and implications.
-Options include detailing the outcome of the armistice, defeat, or victory.
-In the six-cell example storyboard below students were asked to depict and explain the following items in each corresponding cell:
+When teaching a unit on a specific war or battle, have students storyboard its important information and implications, including the outcomes of the armistice, defeat, or victory.
+In the example storyboard below, students were asked to depict and explain the following items in each corresponding cell: